-Good Molecules Overnight Exfoliating Treatment is a combination of 8.05% glycolic, 1.04% lactic acid, and 0.10% salicylic acid.
-Glycolic acid and lactic acid are alpha hydroxy acids (AHAs) that exfoliate the surface of the skin by sweeping away dead skin cells.
-Salicylic acid is a beta hydroxy acid (BHA) that penetrates deep into pores to unclog them, helping to reduce blemishes.
+Good Molecules Overnight Exfoliating Treatment combines 8.05% glycolic, 1.04% lactic acid, and 0.10% salicylic acid.
+Glycolic acid and lactic acid are alpha hydroxy acids (AHAs) that exfoliate the skin’s surface by sweeping away dead skin cells.
+Salicylic acid is a beta-hydroxy acid (BHA) that penetrates deep into pores to unclog them, helping to reduce blemishes.

 I’ve always been sensitive to glycolic acid, so I prepared myself for irritation.
 While this did cause some irritation upon application, it only lasted a few minutes.
 After every application, I wake up with brighter, smoother skin with improved clarity.

-Good Molecules Caffeine Energizing Hydrogel Eye Patches are formulated with caffeine, niacinamide, green tea, and other actives to help you look more awake, to depuff and brighten the under-eye area.
+Good Molecules Caffeine Energizing Hydrogel Eye Patches are formulated with caffeine, niacinamide, green tea, and other actives to help you look more awake, depuff, and brighten the under-eye area.

 Niacinamide is included in this formula to help brighten, soothe and protect your eye area.
 Caffeine, an antioxidant, improves microcirculation.
 Acetyl Tetrapeptide-5, a four amino acid peptide, is included in the formula to help reduce eye bags.

-Astragalus membranaceus root extract and camellia sinensis leaf extract provide antioxidant and anti-inflammatory benefits while aloe vera soothes and sodium hyaluronate hydrates.
-(Sodium hyaluronate is the salt form of hyaluronic acid that has a smaller molecule size which helps it to penetrate the skin better.)
+Astragalus membranaceous root extract and camellia sinensis leaf extract provide antioxidant and anti-inflammatory benefits while aloe vera soothes and sodium hyaluronate hydrates.
+(Sodium hyaluronate is the salt form of hyaluronic acid with a smaller molecule size, which helps it penetrate the skin better.)

 The jar comes with 30 sets for a total of 60 under-eye patches.
-The patches should be applied for 10-15 minutes.
+Apply the patches for 10-15 minutes.
 A spatula is included to remove the patches.
 If you really wanted to, I imagine that you could apply them to other areas of your face, such as the laugh lines around your mouth, for a hydrating and plumping effect.

-While these patches can be used morning or evening, they really seem to help puffiness under my eyes when applied in the morning before skincare and makeup.
+While you can use these patches morning or evening, they really seem to help puffiness under my eyes when applied in the morning before skincare and makeup.
 They are very cooling upon application and leave my eye area soft and smooth.